Colin Braun: 2014–present

-Colin returned to CrowdStrike Racing in 2022 to pilot the No. 04 CrowdStrike Racing/AWS machine for the fourth consecutive year in GT3 competition.
+Braun returned to CrowdStrike Racing in 2022 to pilot the No. 04 CrowdStrike Racing/AWS machine for the fourth consecutive year in GT3 competition.
 The team partnered with Riley Motorsports for the 2022 season.
 Sharing driving duties with George Kurtz, the team amassed three wins starting with NOLA Motorsports Park.
 Their win in Saturday’s race launched them into the championship point lead.
 They continued their winning ways at Virginia International Raceway (VIR), rebounding to win on Sunday after a hard-luck race on Saturday.
 At Watkins Glen, the duo earned the overall win on Sunday by 3.962 seconds over second place.
-To close out the 2022 season, Colin partnered with CrowdStrike Racing and Riley Motorsports to win the 25 Hours of Thunderhill with co-drivers Kurtz, Matt McMurry, and Felipe Fraga in an LMP3.
+To close out the 2022 season, Braun partnered with CrowdStrike Racing and Riley Motorsports to win the 25 Hours of Thunderhill with co-drivers Kurtz, Matt McMurry, and Felipe Fraga in an LMP3.

 In November 2022, Jon Bennett announced he would be closing CORE autosport.
-On the heels of that announcement, it was announced that Colin would join the Meyer Shank Racing (MSR) roster for the 2023 IMSA WeatherTech SportsCar Championship season.
-Colin will co-drive with Tom Blomqvist for the team’s full-season Acura LMDh program.
-The MSR team claimed the 2022 IMSA DPi championship and will now look ahead to a new era of IMSA competition in the hybrid-powered GTP class.
+On the heels of that announcement, it was announced that Braun would join the Meyer Shank Racing (MSR) roster for the 2023 IMSA WeatherTech SportsCar Championship season.
+Braun would co-drive with Tom Blomqvist for the team’s full-season Acura LMDh program.
+The MSR team claimed the 2022 IMSA DPi championship and would look ahead to a new era of IMSA competition in the hybrid-powered GTP class.